 This course has been approved by the Florida Board of Occupational Therapy for 1.00 contact hours, approval number 20-562900.

-Relias Learning is a Continuing Professional Education (CPE) Accredited Provider with the Commission on Dietetic Registration (CDR).
+Relias LLC is a Continuing Professional Education (CPE) Accredited Provider with the Commission on Dietetic Registration (CDR).
 Continuing Professional Education Provider Accreditation does not constitute endorsement by CDR of a provider, program, or materials.

 This activity is approved for 1.00 Continuing Professional Education units (CPEUs).